A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Problem formulation and background

-The above-mentioned trajectory representation is designed to fit the standard multi-target tracking (MTT) models, which contain birth and death events, but no possibility to resurrect \cite{mahler2007statistical}.
-Though not required for standard MTT models, which are the main focus of this paper, the representation could be easily generalised to handle trajectories with gaps, by representing single trajectories as $((t_1,x_1^{1:i_1}),..., (t_n,x_n^{1:i_n}))$, where $t_j+i_j < t_{j+1}$ and $n$ is the number of trajectory segments.
-The metric that we propose is valid also for such representations without major modifications and, like Bento's metrics, could then handle sets of trajectories with gaps.
+The above-mentioned trajectory representation is designed to fit the standard RFS multi-target tracking (MTT) models, which contain birth and death events, but no possibility to resurrect \cite{mahler2007statistical}.
+Though not required for standard MTT models, which are the main focus of this paper, the representation can be easily generalised to handle trajectories with gaps, by representing single trajectories as $((t_1,x_1^{1:i_1}),..., (t_n,x_n^{1:i_n}))$, where $t_j$ is the start time of the $j$-th segment of the trajectory, $i_j$ its duration, which meets $t_j+i_j < t_{j+1}$, and $n$ is the number of trajectory segments.
+The metric we propose is also valid for such representations by defining \eqref{eq:tau_trajectory} for this case and, like Bento's metrics, it can then handle sets of trajectories with gaps.

-Any metric must satisfy the non-negativity, symmetry, identity and the triangle inequality \cite[Sec.
+A metric on the space of sets of trajectories is a function $d\left(\cdot,\cdot\right):\ensuremath{\Upsilon}\times\ensuremath{\Upsilon}\rightarrow\left[0,\infty\right)$ that satisfies the non-negativity, symmetry, identity and the triangle inequality \cite[Sec.
 2.15]{rudin1964principles}.
 We emphasize here that the triangle inequality property, despite its abstractness, has a major practical importance in algorithm assessment \cite[Sec.
 6.2.1]{mahler2014advances}.
-Suppose, for instance, that there are two estimates $\bY$ and $\bZ$ for a ground truth $\bX$, and that, according to the metric, the estimate $\bZ$ is close to both the ground truth $\bX$ and the other estimate $\bY$.
+Suppose, for instance, that there are two estimates $\bY$ and $\bZ$ for a ground truth $\bX$, and that the metric indicates that the estimate $\bZ$ is close to both the ground truth $\bX$ and the other estimate $\bY$.
 Then, according to intuition, the estimate $\bY$ should also be close to the ground truth $\bX$.
 This property is ensured by the triangle inequality.